-Name Description url Agent server URL.
+Name Description url PVA Agent URL.
 See the Connection URL section. name User name.
-We will be login in as a system administrator of the host server (Hardware Node).
-You will need to know the password of your Hardware Node administrator account. domain We are not going to use this parameter in this example.
-For more information on its usage, see Parallels Agent XML Programmer's Reference Guide. realm Realm ID.
+We will be login in as a system administrator of the host server.
+You will need to know the password of your host server administrator account. domain We are not going to use this parameter in this example.
+For more information on its usage, see Parallels Agent XML Programmer's Reference Guide . realm Realm ID.
 Realm is a database containing user authentication information.
 Agent supports various types of authentication databases, including operating system user registries and LDAP-compliant directories, such as AD/ADAM on Windows and OpenLDAP on Linux.
-In our example, we will be using the user registry of the Hardware Node, which is called System Realm in Agent terminology.
-The globally unique ID that Agent uses for the System Realm is 00000000-0000-0000-0000-0000-000000000
+In our example, we will be using the user registry of the host server, which is called System Realm in Agent terminology.
+The globally unique ID that Agent uses for the System Realm is 000000000000000-0000-0000-0000-0000-